pleonex/PlayMobic/docs/MODS.md

 Additionally, it's possible to know if it's a _key frame_ without the [key frames table](#key-frames-table) by checking the first 16-bits value of the video data.
-If it has the highest bit 15 set to 1, it's a key frame.
+If it has the highest bit 15 set to 1, it's a key frame (first bit in the video _bitstream_).

 The size of the video data is variable for each frame.
 The size of the audio depends on the encoding.
 As we don't know the size of the video data and the